They’re both rich and creamy and often tossed with pasta, so what is the difference between Alfredo and carbonara sauce?

 Origins notwithstanding, these two sauces might appear similar at first but there are significant differences between them.
 Let’s explore what sets them apart.

 Alfredo and carbonara both have a velvety texture but there are marked differences between how they feel on the tongue.
-Pancetta adds a crunchy note to carbonara’s silkiness whereas Alfredo sauce is a luxurious one-note textural masterpiece that never stops singing in the note of buttery velvet.
+Guanciale adds a crunchy note to carbonara’s silkiness whereas Alfredo sauce is a luxurious one-note textural masterpiece that never stops singing in the note of buttery velvet.

-The primary difference between the color of Alfredo versus carbonara sauce are the dark pink flecks of pancetta tucked into carbonara.
+The primary difference between the color of Alfredo versus carbonara sauce are the dark pink flecks of guanciale tucked into carbonara.
 Bright green parsley also differentiates the two sauces when it is tossed into Alfredo after it is cooked.
 The overall cream colored base is also slightly different between the two since carbonara includes egg yolks that offer it a bolder yellow hue than the gentler tawny hue of Alfredo.

 Alfredo sauce is a simpler affair: After the pasta is ready, garlic is sauteed in butter before the heat is turned to its lowest setting and heavy cream is added.
 It’s stirred gently until the sauce thickens.
 Once this starts to happen, the pan is removed from the heat and Parmesan is added along with parsley if it’s being used.
 It’s poured over fettuccine and tossed lightly until the pasta is glistening.

 Fettuccine is the pasta of choice for Alfredo sauce and while this is also a frequent partner for carbonara, spaghetti is the first choice for this porky pasta sauce.
 Linguini is another common pasta preference for either sauce.
 And while both dishes can stand on their own, Alfredo often becomes the base for proteins like chicken or shrimp.
-The pancetta in carbonara gives this sauce a more finished feel and it’s most likely to find its way to the table unadulterated by additional ingredients.
+The guanciale in carbonara gives this sauce a more finished feel and it’s most likely to find its way to the table unadulterated by additional ingredients.